edneedham/cred/README.md

 -   At-rest storage: Always encrypted
 -   Integrity protected: Tampering with the vault is detected

-Therefore, even if someone steals your project folder, repository, backups, or filesystem snapshot, they **cannot read your secrets** without access to your local encryption key.
+Therefore, if someone steals your project folder, repository, or filesystem snapshot without also compromising your OS user account, your secrets remain unreadable.

 \*\*\* Where the encryption key is stored
 By default, the encryption key is stored in your operating system’s secure key store: